Instituto Tecnológico Autónomo de México

-The Instituto Tecnológico Autónomo de México (Mexico Autonomous Institute of Technology), commonly known as ITAM, is a private university.
+The Autonomous Technological Institute of Mexico (Instituto Tecnológico Autónomo de México), commonly known as ITAM, is a private university located in Mexico City.
 It is one of Mexico's most important institutions of higher learning; highly prestigious in the social sciences.
 It is also considered one of Mexico's think tanks and has the highest rank of admission to the Mexican Foreign Service.

 History

 It was originally an Economics School and one year later it opened its undergraduate business school.
 Due to the opening of the Accounting School, the institute grew from 52 students in 1947 to 500 in 1951.
 In 1963, by government decree, the ITAM was recognized as a “Free University School” and the school added the word "autonomous" to its name.
 However the inclusion of the word autonomous in its name was not recognized officially by the government until 1985.

 During the 1970s new programs were added including applied mathematics (1974), social science (1975) and a Master of Business Administration (1974).
 In the 1980s and '90s the additions were: law (1980), actuarial science (1982), computer science (1983), political science (1991, instead of social science), international relations (1992), telematics (1993) and industrial engineering (1997).
 During the last decade the academic offer was increased by the establishment of business engineering (2004), financial management and mechatronics (2010).